 Although many people believe a “real” wooden floor has to be made of solid boards, that’s not actually the case.
-The construction of engineered wooden floor boards uses a top layer of hardwood and multiple layers of birch plywood.
+The construction of engineered wooden floorboards uses a top layer of hardwood and multiple layers of birch plywood.
 Glueing of the 4-8 mm hardwood to the 9-15 mm of birch occurs under extremely high pressure.
-As a result, the engineered product has several advantages over solid wooden boards and is just as authentic.
+As a result, the engineered product has several advantages over solid wood boards and is just as authentic.

 Benefits of Engineered Flooring